How Bengaluru is containing the spread of the coronavirus

 - Health Authorities shall identify and list persons requiring special needs

-(Pregnancies, Cardiac Disease and other serious ailment) in Containment Zone with

-the help of Resident Welfare Association for the Building/ Area placed under
+(Pregnancies, Cardiac Disease and other serious ailments) in Containment Zone with the help of Resident Welfare Association for the building/ area placed under Containment Zone.

 Perimeter Control